junxit/us-congress-bills-115/bill.md

 ## § 7.
 Information technology security

 Not later than 90 days after the date of the enactment of this Act, the Administrator shall submit to the appropriate congressional committees a plan to conduct recurring reviews of the operational, technical, and management security controls for Administration information technology systems at airports.

+## § 8.
+No additional funds authorized

+No additional funds are authorized to carry out the requirements of this Act.
+Such requirements shall be carried out using amounts otherwise authorized.